 Eating breakfast every morning is a common trait among people who have achieved weight loss and long-term maintenance.
 Research now shows that the size of your breakfast may have an impact on reaching your goals.
 One study found that women who ate a big breakfast (50% of their daily calories) lost more weight and inches around their waist than women eating the same number of total daily calories, but a big dinner.
-The big breakfast eaters also had a decrease in insulin, glucose, and triglyceride levels after their meal.
+The big breakfast eaters also had a decrease in insulin, glucose, and triglyceride levels after their meals.
 This suggests that the eating pattern may be protective against diabetes, hypertension, and poor cardiovascular health.

 Boost your nutrient intake.